OneAimlessRobot/emotionstreamer_pub/code/README.md

-these are the steps you should follow to host and play in localhost:
+these are the steps you should follow to host and play in localhost: from the root of the repository:

-1- change directory to code/port_mapper
+1- launch a new terminal and directory to code/port_mapper 2- ./port_mapper.exe
-2- ./port_mapper.exe
-3- change to code/master_server
+3- launch a new terminal and change to code/master_server 4- ./master.exe
-4- ./master.exe
-5- ... to code/server
+5- launch a new terminal and change to code/server
 6- ./server.exe
-7- change to the client folder
+7- launch a new terminal and change to code/client
 8- ./client.exe <client command> <parameter>